Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 The digastric muscles have an anterior belly that is located just below the chin.
 In some patients, these bellies are naturally bulky and significantly contribute to a full appearance in this region.
 When I identify this condition, I perform a partial and controlled reduction of the anterior belly of the digastric, preserving its function while eliminating excess volume.

 The submandibular glands are salivary glands located in the lateral region of the neck, just below the jaw.
-With aging and the loss of tissue support, these glands can become prominent and visible, creating bulges that impair the cervical contour.
+With ageing and the loss of tissue support, these glands can become prominent and visible, creating bulges that impair the cervical contour.

 In cases where the glands are significantly ptosed or enlarged, I can perform a partial reduction or repositioning, always preserving salivary function.
 This is one of the most delicate steps of the deep neck lift and requires deep anatomical knowledge to avoid injury to noble structures such as the marginal mandibular nerve.